Why Python is the Ideal Choice for Final Year Projects?

 Libraries

-- Tkinter: Provides the interface to create the calculator window and buttons.
+- Tkinter: Will provide the necessary interface to create the calculator window and buttons.

-- math: Offers mathematical functions like square roots, trigonometry, etc.
+- math: Will provide the basic mathematical functions like square roots, trigonometry, etc.

 Source Code: https://github.com/programiz/Calculator